danielfrg/semafor-parsing/README.md

 AWS_SECRET_KEY = 'AAWS ACCOUNT SECRET'
 READABILITY_TOKEN = 'READABILITY API TOKEN'
-SALT_MASTER_PUBLIC_ADDRESS = 'THE IP OF THE MASTER'
+SALT_MASTER_PUBLIC_ADDRESS = 'THE IP OF THE MASTER' LUIGI_CENTRAL_SCHEDULER = 'THE IP OF THE LUIGI SCHEDULER, CAN BE THE SAME SALT MASTER'
 ```

-Start the celery worker, a helper script is provided on: `semafor/master/start_worker.sh`
+Start the celery worker, a helper script is provided on: `semafor/master/start_worker.sh`.
+Note that you need to run this
+script with superuser priviliges because is going to call some salt functions.

 Call the the celery task, a helper script is provided on: `semafor/master/test.py`

 Optional: Start the luigi daemon to see the UI:
 `/home/ubunut/venv/luigid`.
 Add `&` or `--background` to run in the background.

+The luigi UI can be found in LUIGI_CENTRAL_SCHEDULER:8082